 Our business operates 24 hours a day, 365 days a year providing an essential, national and international safety infrastructure.
 Given that the majority of our costs are predominantly fixed in nature and are directly related to service delivery, we have relatively few opportunities to significantly reduce costs further without reducing service, which is not acceptable in most cases.
-We continue to focus on cost reduction and productivity improvements as well as opportunities for new revenue sources from licensing or sales of technology and other non-aeronautical sources.
+We continue to focus on cost management and productivity improvements.
 These efforts are assisting in keeping customer service charges as low as possible, while continuing to meet our safety and service obligations.
 See "General Development of the Business - Recent Developments - COVID-19 Pandemic" for further information on some of the actions taken by the Company to address the significant revenue shortfall caused by the impact that the COVID-19 pandemic has had on the Company's operations and financial results.

-One of these actions is that the Company revised its customer service charges effective September 1, 2020, increasing charges by an average of 29.5% on overall rate levels.
-This revision was required to allow the Company to achieve a minimum level of revenue in fiscal 2021, thereby enabling the additional borrowings needed to provide NAV CANADA with sufficient liquidity to weather the COVID-19 pandemic.
+One of these actions, necessitated by the financial impact of the COVID-19 pandemic, was that the Company revised its customer service charges effective September 1, 2020, increasing charges by an average of 29.5% on base rate levels.
+This revision was required to allow the Company to achieve a minimum level of revenue in fiscal 2021, as required under the GOI and MTI, thereby enabling the additional borrowings needed to provide NAV CANADA with sufficient liquidity to weather the COVID-19 pandemic.
 Including this revision, service charges on September 1, 2020 are on average 30.5% higher than when they were fully implemented in 1999.
-As a result of cost controls and increases in air traffic levels over that period, the change in customer service charges is below the change in the Consumer Price Index by approximately 19.3 percentage points.
+As a result of cost controls and increases in air traffic levels over that period, the change in customer service charges, even with this increase, is below the change in the Consumer Price Index by approximately 20.4 percentage points.